 - In a large bowl, combine the oats, flour, baking powder, cinnamon, salt, and ginger.
 Whisk to blend.
 Add the carrots, pecans, and raisins and stir to combine.

-- In a medium bowl, combine the honey and coconut oil.
+- In a medium bowl, combine the maple syrup and coconut oil.
 Whisk until blended.
 Pour the liquid mixture into the flour mixture and stir until just combined.
 The dough might be rather wet, but don’t worry.

 - Drop 1/4-cup scoops of dough (an ice cream scoop with a wire scraper is perfect for this) onto the prepared baking sheet, leaving several inches of space around each one.
 Use the palm of your hand to gently flatten each cookie to about 3/4-inch thick.